Business Entity Mappings

 Business Entity Mapping Information

+Business entity mappings define key-value pairs of account data that decide which business entity to assign to a particular invoice.
 JustOn implements business entity mappings using the custom setting Business Entity Mapping.
 The following fields are available:

 |Name||An arbitrary name for the mapping.
 Use a meaningful name to facilitate the administration.||